growr-xyz/growr-documentation/introduction/9-Final-Notes.md

 This Growr protocol’s documentation is a work in progress, intended to present the high-level design of the protocol for public feedback.
 It should not be considered complete or final.
 Future revisions will address incomplete elements and currently unforeseen aspects and issues.

-The present Growr documentation version is 0.5 from August 2022.
+The present Growr documentation version is 0.6 from January 2023.

 ## Feedback and contribution

 We are developing the Growr protocol as an open-source project.
 Lending, and especially _decentralized micro-lending_, is a very complex topic and many aspects are yet to consider.
 We welcome your input on how to improve the protocol and support its development.

-To provide your feedback, please submit an issue or a pull request in the [Growr documentation repo on GitHub](https://github.com/growr-xyz/growr-documentation/).
+To provide your feedback, please submit an issue or a pull request in the [Growr documentation repo on GitHub](https://github.com/growr-xyz/growr-documentation/), or send an email to [info@growr.xyz](mailto:info@growr.xyz).

 ## Additional information